‘Vodafone Basics’ SIM-only plans offer unlimited UK minutes & a data allowance from £6/month.

 One major limitation of Vodafone’s Basic plans is you’ll be unable to use your mobile phone outside of the UK.
 Whereas on most other tariffs, you’ll have access to international roaming, this is barred for all customers using a Vodafone Basics plan.

 Because there is no international coverage available, you won’t be able to make or receive phone calls when you’re outside the UK.
-You also won’t be able to send or receive texts, or access the mobile internet abroad.
-It will still be possible to call the emergency services, and to access the internet through alternatives such as wi-fi.
+You also won’t be able to send or receive SMS text messages, or access the mobile internet abroad.
+It will still be possible to call the emergency services, and to access the internet through alternatives such as wi-fi connectivity (e.g. in hotels, coffee shops and airports).

 On Vodafone’s other SIM-only plans, you’ll be able to benefit from free European roaming.
-You can also access Vodafone’s £6/day Global Roaming offer which allows you to take your UK allowances with you to 60 destinations.
+You can also access Vodafone’s £6/day Global Roaming offer which allows you to take your UK allowances with you to 104 Roam-further destinations.

 On Vodafone Basics, it’s possible to tether and to share your mobile data allowance on-the-go with other devices.
-However, we’d probably recommend against it on the entry-level 500MB plan: this is because tethering can very quickly use up your inclusive data allowance.
+However, we’d probably recommend against using it on the entry-level 500MB plan.
+This is because tethering can very quickly use up your inclusive data allowance (it costs £6.50 per 250MB once you use up your allowance).
 On other plans with a bit more data included, tethering and personal hotspot is a convenient way to stay connected on-the-go.

 For more information, please see our guide on the UK’s best value tariffs for tethering.